 Mountainwatch | Nadine Robb

-Following a family trip to Tanigawadake Tenjindaira last winter, I was left pondering how it has managed to elude the international powder destination spotlight for so long.
+After my first trip to Tanigawadake Tenjindaira in the 2021/22 winter, I was left pondering how it has managed to elude the international powder destination spotlight for so long.
 Given its exceptional off-piste terrain and unique points of difference, I would set it apart from not only other resorts within Japan, but around the world.

 Tenjindaira is a modest five-lift, eight-slope ski resort located at the top of the 2300-metre-long Tanigawadake Ropeway.
 While the in-bound on piste runs are well-suited to intermediate skiers, my interest was in the lift-accessed side country and backcountry that surrounds it.